linabrihoum/linabrihoum/README.md

 ### Hey there, I'm Lina  :smile:

-I am a passionate Cloud Architect & Manager with a strong background in developing, deploying, and maintaining scalable applications and infrastructures. </br> Engineering is in my DNA; I was fortunate to grow up as the daughter of a respected Engineer and STEM professor who introduced me
+I am a passionate Cloud Architect & Manager with a strong background in developing, deploying, and maintaining scalable applications and infrastructures.

 [My Blog](https://linabrihoum.com)